PandaSekh/Jekyll-YAMT/_posts/2020-05-20-write-a-post.md

 customexcerpt: "Custom excerpt for the homepage"
 {% endhighlight %}

-Tags can be used but are not necessary, as related posts use categories.
+Tags can be used but are pretty much useless, as related posts use categories.